aiyushbedi007/aiyushbedi007/README.md

 - 👋 Hi, I’m Aiyush Bedi
-- 👀 I’m interested in Web Technologies
+- 👀 I’m a Senior Fullstack Developer
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Kubernates and NestJS
 - 📫 How to reach me ... mail me on aiyushbedi@gmail.com

 <!---